 The Fairfax County Park Authority continues its national award-winning program to combat invasive plants this spring.

 The Invasive Management Area (IMA) program was established in 2006 and the annual highlight of the program is the spring Take Back the Forest effort.
 This year, Take Back the Forest begins on Sunday, April 1, 2018 and runs through May.
 During that timeframe, the Park Authority will seek volunteers to remove non-native invasive plants from parkland and replace them with native plants.
-Volunteers who help during the designated period will receive a special Take Back the Forest t-shirt.

 The Park Authority has many volunteer opportunities available during April and May.
 More information about the program and becoming an IMA volunteer is on the Park Authority’s IMA page.
 Take Back the Forest coincides with national volunteer days such as Earth Day, National Volunteer Week, Potomac River Watershed Cleanup Day and Arbor Day.